cwilliams001/Packer_raspberry_pi/README.md

 Once the command finishes, you'll find your custom image in the current directory.
 You can flash this image onto an SD card for use in a Raspberry Pi.

----

-Please replace "your-github-username" and "your-repository-name" with your actual GitHub username and the repository name where you are going to host this project.